Zhu Jingze

-Zhu Jingze (朱敬則; 635–709), courtesy name Shaolian (少連), was an official of China's Tang dynasty and Wu Zetian's Zhou dynasty, serving as a chancellor during Wu Zetian's reign.
+Zhu Jingze (朱敬則; 635–709), courtesy name Shaolian (少連), was an official of China's Tang and Wu Zhou dynasties, serving as a chancellor during Wu Zetian's reign.

 Background

 Zhu Jingze was born in 635, during the reign of Emperor Taizong.
 His family was from Bo Prefecture (亳州, roughly modern Bozhou, Anhui) and had been known for generations, from the Northern Zhou to Tang dynasty, as a family that had filial piety and upright behavior.
 Zhu Jingze himself was said to value character and righteousness, and was known for his linguistic studies in his youth.
 He was also said to have lived with three cousins without any disputes between them about property and was friendly with Jiang Rong (江融) and Wei Yuanzhong, both of whom later became important officials as well.
 During the Xianheng era of Emperor Taizong's son Emperor Gaozong (670–674), Emperor Gaozong heard of his reputation and summoned him, preparing to make him an important imperial official.
 However, the official Li Jingxuan spoke against Zhu, and Zhu was instead made the sheriff of Huanshui County (洹水, in modern Handan, Hebei).